KULeuven-Diepenbeek/osc-course/content/theory/c/chap2.md

 printf("%d", *ptr); // prints -12599900072
 ```

 Whoops.
 Always assign 'nothing' to a pointer, using `int *ptr = NULL`.
+Note that depending on the C implementation (such as VC++, clang, GNU C), an uninitialized pointer might contain the value `0`.

 `NULL` is a **platform dependent** (!!) macro that in C refers to zero (`0`), usually in the form of a void pointer.
 A `void *` pointer can refer to any type and is usually used to address low-level memory, as we will see using embedded hardware equipment.